ylyma/tp/docs/UserGuide.md

 <box type="definition">

-Delete an existing applicant in the list of applicants.
+Delete a singular existing applicant in the list of applicants.

 </box>